-Looking at a Mini-lift
+Looking at a Mini-Lift

 There are many terms for less extensive facelifts and they go by various names including S lift, mini-lift, as well as numerous trademark names such as QuickLift™, Lifestyle Lift™, and others.
-The S lift refers to an incision that is carried from the hairline above the ear extending behind the tragus (that cartilage in front of the opening of your ear canal) and gently sweeping in an S fashion to the ear lobe area.
+The S lift refers to an incision that is carried from the hairline above the ear extending behind the tragus (the cartilage in front of the opening of your ear canal) and gently sweeping in an S fashion to the ear lobe area.
 The S lift incision may minimally extend toward the hairline.
-After all it's not just about the incision but what’s done to the underlying tissue.
+After all, it’s not just about the incision but what’s done to the underlying tissue.
 These less extensive procedures fulfill a need for quicker recovery time for patients.
 Recovery time is important, however, in the end you, the patient, desire a natural result.

 The fat is usually harvested from the abdominal or thigh area.
 It’s a relatively small amount of fat compared to body liposuction so there won’t be any change in the donor site.
 A successful transplant usually results in only about 30% of the fat surviving so there will initially be an overcorrection to allow for this amount of loss.
 The fat is used to fill in contours of the face and is not for fine lines.
 It works especially well for the cheek area and is less successful for the lips (an area of the face with a lot of movement).
 The important thing to remember is that aging results in loss of volume and fat transplants restore that volume.